 Our talk ‘800 Years of Newcastle Mayors’ by David Faulkner on Wednesday 23 January 2019 at the Corner House will be about the renowned individuals who have held the office down the centuries.
 Find out more, including how to book, here.

 Can you help?

-If you know more about Ove Arup and his work, especially his connections with the north east, we’d love to hear from you.
-Please either leave a reply on this website by clicking on the link immediately below the article title or email email@example.com
+If you know more about Peggy Murray, we’d love to hear from you.
+Please get in touch either by clicking on the link immediately below the title of this article or by emailing email@example.com